SHOWING 1 - 1 OF 1 RESULTS

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

 Advance pay is a "loan" on income not yet earned, and it must be paid back within 12 months.
 Although it seems like a good idea and you can afford it now, things could change during that year placing you in a financial bind.
-Before taking advance pay, carefully consider your spending plan (your Military and Family Readiness Center is available for help with this) so you can determine if this new debt is your best option.
+Before taking advance pay, carefully consider your spend plan.
+The Military and Family Readiness Center is available to assist you in determining if this new debt is your best option.

 The cost of living varies depending on the area but it falls within national averages.

 The Tampa Bay Area is the 18th largest metropolitan area in the United States.
-The median age is 37 and nearly 20% of Tampa Bay's population is in the 18-34 age groups.
-The average household income is $53,833.
+The median age is 41 and nearly 20% of Tampa Bay's population is in the 18-34 age groups.
+The median household income is $55,634 (2016-2020 US Census Bureau).

 TLA is used to partially reimburse a member for the more than normal expenses incurred during occupancy of temporary lodging and expenses of meals obtained as a direct result of use of temporary lodging Outside Continental United States (OCONUS).
 The OCONUS base handles the paperwork and processing of TLA.

-TLE is intended to partially reimburse members for lodging and meal expenses when a member/dependent(s) occupy temporary quarters in CONUS in conjunction with a PCS.
+Temporary Lodging Expenses (TLE) is designed to partially offset/reimburse members for lodging and meal expenses when a member/dependent(s) occupy temporary quarters in CONUS (Continental United States) in conjunction with a PCS.

-The Air Force Aid Society, Army Emergency Relief Society, and Navy Marine Corps Relief are all official charities of the Department of Defense.
-All are private, non-profit organizations that promotes the military mission by providing worldwide emergency assistance, sponsoring education assistance programs, and offering a variety of base community enhancement programs that improve quality of life for military members and their families.
-The each relief society assists with rent, food, shelter, vehicle repairs (including parts and labor), and emergency travel for death or serious illness of immediate family members.
+The https://portal.afas.org/ea-eligibility/,https://www.armyemergencyrelief.org/loans/, https://www.nmcrs.org/pages/financial-assistance-and-counseling.
+Societies are all official charities of the Department of Defense.
+All are private, non-profit organizations that promotes the military mission by providing worldwide emergency assistance, sponsoring education assistance programs and offering a variety of base community enhancement programs that improve quality of life for military members and their families.
+Each relief society assists with rent, food, shelter, vehicle repairs (including parts and labor) and emergency travel for death or serious illness of immediate family members.

 Government Travel Card